chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 Possibilities for extension
 ----------------------------

-- Calculate formally the order of convergence for the torque :math:`T_z`.
+- Calculate the order of convergence for the torque :math:`T_z`.
 - It could be very interesting to investigate this flow in 3D at a higher Reynolds number to see the apparition of the Taylor-Couette instability.
 This, however, would be a major undertaking.